kapilsharma/ZendPHPCert/manuscript/01Basics.md

 $firstName = "Kapil";
 ```

 In second program, we not only declared variable name but also assigned a value to it.
-This is called
+This is called initializing a variable.

 ## Data types